kumahq/kuma-website/docs/docs/4.4.4/quickstart/kubernetes.md

 ## Explore the mesh

-The demo app includes the `kuma.io/sidecar-injection` annotation enabled on the `kuma-demo` namespace.
+The demo app includes the `kuma.io/sidecar-injection` label enabled on the `kuma-demo` namespace.
 This means that Kuma [already knows](/docs/1.2.3/documentation/dps-and-data-model/#kubernetes) that it needs to automatically inject a sidecar proxy to every Kubernetes deployment in the `default` [Mesh](/docs/1.2.3/policies/mesh/) resource:

 ```yaml
 apiVersion: v1